sktime/sktime/docs/source/glossary.rst

         in the context of ``scikit-learn``, the "composite estimator" combines both the composite pattern and the strategy pattern.

+    Composite Pattern:
+        In software engineering, a composite pattern combines objects into tree structures; here, it refers to combining multiple estimators.

     Hyperparameter:
         A parameter of a machine learning model that is set at construction.
         Usually, this affects the model's performance.